 By playing an active role in seeking cost information, you can minimize your own out-of-pocket costs and conserve the dollars applied to any maximums under the plan as well.
 In general, R&C means that the charge is comparable to fees charged for the same or similar services in the geographic area where the service is rendered.
 Reasonable and customary calculations also use standard methods to adjust for unusual circumstances or complications which may require additional time, skill or experience.

-What Is Meant By "Experimental" Or "Investigational"?
+4. What Is Meant By "Experimental" Or "Investigational"?

-The plan will consider a drug, device, supply, treatment, procedure, or service to be "experimental" or "investigational:"
+The plan shall use the following guidelines to determine that a drug, device, medical treatment or procedure is experimental or investigational: